Private cloud deployment

 100m(0.1 CPU cores)

-- Memory Requests: Minimum memory allocation (e.g.,
+- Memory Requests: Minimum memory allocation (for example,

 128Mi,256Mi,1Gi)- Format: Numbers with unit suffix (Mi, Gi, M, G, Ki, K)